 - When the person might destroy or hide evidence of the crime unless taken into custody right away

-The California legislature passed CVC 40300.5 creating an exception to the warrant requirement.
+So, when the California legislature passed CVC 40300.5 they created an exception to the warrant requirement.
 Without this code section, a police officer can not arrest a person without a warrant unless he observes a misdemeanor.
 With this law, California police officers are permitted to place a person under arrest pursuant to CVC 40300.5 even though the officer did not see the misdemeanor being perpetrated in his or her presence.

-CVC 40300.5 permits the police officers to take an individual into custody when they suspect he or she has committed a DUI and the officer did not observe the crime as long one of the requirements are met.
-This law creates an exception to the arrest requirement that a person can be arrested only when there is an arrest warrant or a probable cause as observed by the officer.
-DUI cases frequently involved misdemeanor charges, unless the DUI involves an injury or the accused has a is a bad record with multiple priors or previous felony DUI.
-For police officers to take somebody into custody for a misdemeanor, specific requirements have been created that defend individuals from false or unsuitable arrest.
-These laws, as well as the U.S. Constitution’s Fourth Amendment, require that an arrest cannot take place unless the officer doing the arrest either has probable cause that a crime happened or needs to possess an arrest warrant that a judge or magistrate has signed.
+CVC 40300.5 permits police officers to take an individual into custody when they suspect he or she has committed a DUI and the officer did not observe the crime as long one of the requirements is met.
+This law creates an exception to the arrest requirement that a person can be arrested only when there is an arrest warrant or probable cause as observed by the officer.
+DUI cases frequently involved misdemeanor charges, unless the DUI involves an injury or the accused has a is a bad record with multiple priors or a previous felony DUI.
+For police officers to take somebody into custody for a misdemeanor, specific requirements have been created that defend individuals from false arrests.
+These laws, as well as the U.S. Constitution’s Fourth Amendment, require that an arrest cannot take place unless the officer doing the arrest either have probable cause that a crime happened or needs to get an arrest warrant signed by a judge or a magistrate.

 Los Angles DUI Attorney is here to help you fight your case.
 Our goal is to get the best possible deal for our clients or get a dismissal of all charges.
 We accept all forms of payment and will take your call even in the middle of the night.
 Please do not hesitate to call us and we will be there to help you.